ProjectEQ/peq-expansions/drop/README.md

 We need to double check existance of all noteworthy mobs inside peq's db, now.
 Modern EQ has the headhunter achievements to give us hints: e.g. thulehouse1 https://everquest.allakhazam.com/db/quest.html?quest=6860
 We can take the listing resulted there, and dump it on the upper half of the **zone**_npc.sql file, and format it with - [ ] checkmarks to see which ones are missing.

-Since we aren't focused on ADDING npcs, only modifying loot tables, we can go ahead and inject missing named NPC loottables (if any) as new entries , e.g.:
+Since we aren't focused on ADDING npcs, only modifying loot tables, we can go ahead and make placeholder tables for missing named NPC (if any) as new entries , e.g.:
 ```
 # missing npc's but we want loot tables anyways for when they get added.
 bonecracker_lt